Elliot Page

-Early life and education
+Early life

 Page was born on February 21, 1987, in Halifax, Nova Scotia, to Martha Philpotts, a teacher, and Dennis Page, a graphic designer.
-He was assigned female at birth and used the birth name of Ellen prior to transitioning.
+He was assigned female at birth and went by his given name, Ellen, prior to transitioning in 2020.
 Page attended the Halifax Grammar School until grade 10, and spent some time at Queen Elizabeth High School.
 After graduating from the Shambhala School in 2005, Page spent two years in Toronto, studying in the Interact Program at Vaughan Road Academy, along with close friend and fellow Canadian actor Mark Rendall.